 In order to address the concerns of the Advisory Planning the applicant is considering making minor revisions to the Rutland Road and Hwy.33 frontages of the development in order to provide a greater degree of screening for the parking area.
-Staff have not received any revisions to date.
+Staff have not received any revisions to date that would address this concern.

-Andrew Bruce

-Development Services Manager
+Andrew Bruce Development Services Manager

 Approved for inclusion

 R.L.
-(Ron) Mattiussi, AC P, MCIP

-Director of Planning & C orporate Services
+(Ron) Mattiussi, ACP, MCIP Director of Planning & Corporate Services

-DNA/A D/

-RM/AB/rs

-Attach.
+RM/AB/rs Attach.